-This Friday and Saturday millions of Orthodox Christians around the world will be celebrating Christmas, nearly three weeks after many people in the West have already feasted and begun the New Year.
+Each year on January 6 and 7 millions of Orthodox Christians around the world celebrate Christmas, nearly three weeks after many people in the West have already feasted and begun the New Year.

 The difference is due to how Catholic and Orthodox Christians use different calendars to mark the holy day.